-The cases I handle at Valorem are the same types that I handled when I was in BigLaw, but now, I litigate differently.
-My cases include breach of contract, fraud, legal malpractice, defamation, copyright infringement, wrongful conviction actions and more, for plaintiffs and defendants.
-My focus since starting Valorem is on results, not the 6 minute intervals I used to bill the clients.
+The cases I handle at Valorem and ElevateNext are the same types that I handled when I was in BigLaw, but now, I litigate differently.
+My cases include breach of contract, fraud, legal malpractice, defamation, copyright infringement, civil rights actions and more, for plaintiffs and defendants.
+Our focus since starting Valorem, and now at ElevateNext as well, is on results, not hours.
+Outcomes, not sausage making.